nimiq/nimiq.github.io/tutorials/basics-1-consensus.md

 </html>
 ```

-Add a script that will load and start the Nimiq client library:
+Add a function that will execute once the Nimiq library has been loaded:

 ```js
 async function start() {